SDM-TIB/CLARIFY_KG_Exploration_API/README.md

 	}
 ```
 ## Output
-Wedge rate for each drug, and the drug with higher wedge rate.
+Toxicity rate for each drug, and the most toxic drug.

 ```
 {
-    "wedge_rate": {
+    "toxicity_rate": {
         "cisplatin": 0.39285714285714285,
         "nafamostat": 0.32589285714285715,
         "carboplatin": 0.3080357142857143,